Facebook Portal brings Amazon Alexa and Messenger video chats to one device

 After a quick confirmation, the call goes through and the video chat begins from what might be the Portal's best feature, its smart camera.
 The camera can follow movement, detect multiple people and even focus in on one with a feature called Spotlight.

 In my limited time trying a few Portal calls, the camera worked just as advertised.
-Obviously, we need to test the device further for a full review, but I am impressed with the camera and interface.
+Obviously, we need to test the device further for a full review, but I'm impressed with the camera and interface.

 I'm curious if Facebook will ever bring this AI camera software to the Messenger app and allow you to prop up a phone and imbue your selfie camera with the same video chat cinematographer smarts as the Portal.